alshedivat/al-folio/_book_notes/the-beginning-of-infinity.md

 ### Ideas (like genes) evolve via iterative competition by variation and selection

-Knowledge is information that is useful, information that can affect the physical world towards an objective.
+Knowledge is **information that is useful**, information that can affect the physical world towards an objective.
+It is **a replicator: it has the property of keeping itself physically instantiated**.
 There are **only two types of knowledge**:

 |                   | **Evolutionary**                                                                                          | **Explanatory**                                                                                                                                             |
 |-------------------|-----------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|